nathaniel-may/filenames/README.md

 _work in progress_</br>
 This readme represents what the goal of this project is, not the current state.

-Filenames is a small DSL based on parser generators that lets you describe the format your filenames by composing simple parsers together.
-This tool then runs on your files to detect any files that do not conform to your format.
+Filenames is a small, effectless DSL based on parser generators that lets you describe the format of your filenames by composing simple parsers together.
+This tool then compiles your source to a native app that you can run on your filenames to detect any that do not conform to your format.

 ## Example